runconis/odin-recipes/README.md

 # odin-recipes
 Basic recipe website

-The first project from The Odin Project.
+The first project from The Odin Project.\
 This project is made using basic HTML.
-There will be three recipes on the website.